R36 (New York City Subway car): Description

 Cars 9524–9557 were purchased for service on all other IRT routes.
 The cars were also referred to as "Main Line" cars, or R36MLs (R36 Main Line) to distinguish them from the "World's Fair" cars.
 They were built from unfinished car body shells of the R33 order, and therefore featured sported drop-sash side windows.

 Although the R36s were later referred to as Redbirds, the cars were originally painted in different schemes when they were delivered.
 The "World's Fair" cars were painted in a light blue turquoise "Bluebird" scheme, while the "Main Line" cars were painted bright red like the R33s.
 These color schemes were used until 1977, when the cars were painted in the silver/blue MTA livery.
-Then, they were painted in a full white (roof, bonnets, sides were all painted white) "anti-graffiti" scheme from 1981 to 1982 to combat graffiti; since the white paint was a Teflon-based paint, the graffiti did not stick to it very well.
+Then, they were painted in a full white (roof, bonnets, and sides were all painted white) "anti-graffiti" scheme from 1981 to 1982 to combat graffiti; since the white paint was a Teflon-based paint, the graffiti did not stick to it very well.
 The look was abandoned for the famous "Redbird" style, which was applied onto the cars when they were rebuilt.